haddocking/haddocking.github.io/education/XL-MS-oligomer/index.md

 HADDOCK uses [CNS][link-cns] as computational engine.
 A description of the format for the various restraint types supported by HADDOCK can be found in our [Nature Protocol](http://www.nature.com/nprot/journal/v5/n5/abs/nprot.2010.32.html) paper, Box 4.

-Distance restraints are defined as:
+Distance restraints are defined as follows:

 <pre>
 assi (selection1) (selection2) distance, lower-bound correction, upper-bound correction